spatie/laravel-permission/docs/basic-usage/middleware.md

 ];
 ```

-**YOU SHOULD ALSO** set [the `$middlewarePriority` array](https://laravel.com/docs/master/middleware#sorting-middleware) to include this package's middleware before the `SubstituteBindings` middleware, else you may get *404 Not Found* responses when a *403 Not Authorized* response might be expected.
+### Middleware Priority

->  See a typo?
-Note that since v6 the 'Middleware' namespace is singular.
-Prior to v6 it was 'Middlewares'.
-Time to upgrade your app!
+If your app is triggering *404 Not Found* responses when a *403 Not Authorized* response might be expected, it might be a middleware priority clash.
+Explore reordering priorities so that this package's middleware runs before Laravel's `SubstituteBindings` middleware.
+(See [Middleware docs](https://laravel.com/docs/master/middleware#sorting-middleware) ).
+In Laravel 11 you could explore `$middleware->prependToGroup()` instead.

 ## Middleware via Routes